-So, you want to plan your first trip on your own.
+So, you’re ready to take your first trip on your own.
 Where do you start?
 Pick a destination and then plan, plan, plan!
 Here are some travel tips for young adults to help make the process of traveling easier.

 Saving for Vacation